-Repeat these steps by selecting and changing the Music 3 and Music 4 controls.
+Repeat these steps for the Music 3 and Music 4 controls.

 To move a control to a different place, drag and drop the control name to its new location in the list.

-To change the order in which each control wraps as the browser window changes use the wrap objects drop down and change it to reverse order or not at all.
+If I want to change the order in which each control wraps as the width of the browser window changes I can use the wrap objects drop down and change it to reverse order or no wrap at all.

-With the FlexBox widget complete I now want to add a background colour and some top and bottom padding to it.
-To do this I need to use a responsive row widget.
+With the FlexBox widget complete I now want to add a background colour to it.

-When finished preview the page and test it adjusting the browser width.
+When finished, preview the page to test it by adjusting the browser width.